|

 For those of us who make our home on the Zapata, ranching is about using time honored methods alongside progressive approaches that help us do a better job and have fun while we are doing it.
 It is also about western hospitality.
 We have devoted our lives to this lifestyle and we take pride in introducing our guests to our way of life and about the pleasures of riding horses.
 We also enjoy learning about our guests interests and getting to know them.
 We hope you will come for a visit soon.
 We will take you out into the back country of this wild land and show you a way of life from the past.
 You will experience nature as you have never dreamed.

 We have created a special program for those who want to experience real life ranching by working as one of the ranch crew.
+With about 300 cattle our ranch is a true working ranch.
 Each day is different: most days hold horseback work, but there is always fencing, irrigation, working in the shop, putting out mineral or salt for the cattle, among many other activities.
 Nothing is staged; everything is something that we would be doing if guests were not involved.
-It is a unique chance to see what a working cattle and bison ranch is like from the inside, and not from the sidelines.
+It is a unique chance to see what a working cattle ranch is like from the inside, and not from the sidelines.
 Also, if guests feel like some much needed time off, we have other activities to ease your aching muscles.

 You chose your schedule - ride as much or as little as you like - anywhere from two to ten hours in the saddle.